Performance tuning for global applications in YSQL

 NoteFollower reads only affect reads.
 All writes are still handled by the leader.

-Use identity indexes
+Use duplicate indexes

 - Create different tablespaces with preferred leaders set to each region.